Snowflake-Labs/sfquickstarts/site/sfguides/src/deploy_finetune_os_llama2_in_snowpark_container_services/deploy_finetune_os_llama2_in_snowpark_container_services.md

 ### Log and Deploy Fine-tuned Llama 2

 In the next few cells, we will log and deploy fine-tuned Llama 2.
 Note that you might need to delete existing deployments and/or models if you're rerunning or starting over.
-If that's not the case, skip running the following cells:
+If that's the case, run the following cells:

 ```python
 registry.delete_deployment(model_name=MODEL_NAME,model_version=MODEL_VERSION,deployment_name=DEPLOYMENT_NAME)